How to Get a Credit Card for the First Time: Everything You Need to Know

 You’ll need to provide the aforementioned personal details, including your name and Social Security number, as well as the sources of income.

-If you’re wondering how to get approved for your first credit card quickly, we recommend an online application.
+We recommend an online application path.
 Most companies have modern and easy-to-navigate sites that facilitate a quick and simple process.

 After the bank approves your application, you can either get the credit card by mail or go down to the bank and pick it up yourself.
 A few providers, like American Express, send a credit card number to their clients online, allowing them to use the card instantly.